nkmakes/nkmakes.github.io/_posts/2020-08-25-crypto-bot-freqtrade-install-windows.md

 The money we can earn or loose depends on our strategy, and this is the hard part.

-For this guide i'll using freqtrade and will show how to test your own strategies under windows docker.
+For this guide i'll using freqtrade and will show how to test your own strategies under windows 10 OS.

 ### Why Freqtrade?